reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 Now based upon the user information, this flag will return true if the user is “John Doe”.
 It will return false for any other user who would try to access this UI.
 In a real production implementation, this name will be fetched from the logged-in session of the user and matched in Launchdarkly with its ID or username.

-## Sorting Data using Feature Flags
+## Sorting Data Using Feature Flags

 Next we will try to sort our content in the UI using our feature flags.